AjithlalK/python-vision-detection/python-vision-detection/README.md

 	2. Extracts text within an image
 	3. Popular natural and man-made structures within an image

-Python Flask web framework and google cloud data store(NoSQL document database) is used in this application.
+Python Flask web framework with  jinja2 templates and google cloud data store(NoSQL document database) is used in this application.

 ## Setup